 FIRST VISIT INFO

 Your first therapy visit will be 60 minutes.
 You will meet with your therapist and a treatment plan will be established so that you may meet your physical therapy goals.
-Each of your following appointments will be between 30 minutes.
+Each of your following appointments will be 40 minutes.
 Your doctor and therapist will determine how many times a week you will need to attend therapy.
 You should arrive 15 minutes early so that the front office staff can organize your paperwork and make the necessary copies of your insurance cards.

 WHAT YOU NEED TO BRING: